 8. Should I Get Solar or Wind Power?

-If you’re considering solar, you’ve probably wondered if wind power is a sustainable energy possibility for your home or business.
-Find out the differences in how solar and wind work, pros and cons of each, which types of locations are best for each and costs involved.
-Plus, we answer common questions and provide resources links to help you answer the question:
+If you’re considering solar, you’ve probably wondered if wind power is a sustainable-energy possibility for your home or business.
+Find out the differences in how solar and wind work, the pros and cons of each, which types of locations are best for each and the costs involved.
+Explore answers to common questions and links to resources with helpful information.